Integrating the Google Analytics API in SharePoint

-In one of the projects I’ve been involved we’ve looked at various solutions for providing analytics to users, site owners and system administrators.
-Most services offer a great way for webmasters or site administrators to review how their site or system is being visited – but there’s few options for letting the users of your system review specific data themselves.
+In one of the projects, we’ve looked at various solutions for providing analytics to users, site owners, and system administrators.
+Most services offer an excellent way for web admins or site administrators to review how their site or system is being visited – but there are few options for letting the users of your system review specific data themselves.

-In order to get around this I built on top of the Google Analytics API’s, enabling my application to post queries for analytics data directly to the Google Analytics API.
-This enables (for example) a site owner to review data specific for his site.
+To get around this, I built on top of the Google Analytics APIs, enabling my application to post queries for analytics data directly to the Google Analytics API.
+This allows (for example) a site owner to review data specific to his site.

-In this post I will not outline the technical steps but will try to focus on the solution from an architectural standpoint.
-Should someone be interested in the steps for setting such a solution up, I may post that later.
+In this post, I will not outline the technical steps but focus on the solution from an architectural standpoint.
+I may post that later if someone is interested in setting up such a solution.

-SharePoint has a lot of built-in Analytics functionality already, so why would one want to integrate Google Analytics into your portal/intranet?
+SharePoint already has a lot of built-in Analytics functionality, so why would one want to integrate Google Analytics into your portal/intranet?

-Well first off, SharePoint’s analytics isn’t even close to being as advanced as the Google Analytics service and there’s really no good way to compare the both.
-After conducting various studies and trial-and-error runs, the decision falls easily on Google Analytics.
+First, SharePoint’s analytics isn’t even close to being as advanced as the Google Analytics service, and there’s no good way to compare both.
+After conducting various studies and trial-and-error runs, the decision falls quickly on Google Analytics.

-Just remember that if you are to choose an off-site hosted solution for analytics (or anything else) the data flows over the internet.
-You should be very careful with what information you choose to push into the cloud, whatever the service.
+Just remember that if you are to choose an off-site hosted solution for analytics (or anything else), the data flow over the internet.
+It would help if you were careful with what information you choose to push into the cloud, whatever the service.

-A normal setup for Google Analytics looks like this:
+A typical setup for Google Analytics looks like this:

-In this type of setup, which most people use, the users of the system gets a client script loaded in their browser which then communicates with the Google Analytics service to store information.
+In this type of setup, which most people use, the system users get a client script loaded in their browser, which then communicates with the Google Analytics service to store information.
 Then only the administrators of the Google Analytics service can access and review the data.

 We want all users, without the need to authenticate or navigate away from the portal, to be able to review data for their specific sites.

-Right, we’re running Google Analytics and we’ve had it integrated in our solutions for a while now – how do we enable not only GA Administrators to review analytics data, but also end-users in their own portal?
+Right, we’re running Google Analytics, and we’ve had it integrated into our solutions for a while now – how do we enable GA Administrators to review analytics data and end-users in their own portal?

-- Users should be able to see live analytics data of their own sites (Owners)
+- Users should be able to see live analytics data of their sites (Owners)

 Custom WCF Service as a Google Analytics API wrapper

-I made a decision to wrap the Google Analytics API’s through a custom WCF service where I can expose the specific analytics queries we want to enable for the users.
+I decided to wrap the Google Analytics API through a custom WCF service where I can expose the specific analytics queries we want to enable for the users.
 By doing this, we can have our custom service take care of the following:

 - Authentication toward the Google Analytics API’s